Arizona Women's Specialists

 OBGYNs located in Phoenix, AZ & Glendale, AZ

 Not too long ago, women needed Pap smears every year to screen for cervical cancer.
 But with advances in medical knowledge, you no longer need an annual Pap smear.
-However, if it’s been a while since your last Pap smear or you have concerns about cervical cancer, Hetal Shah, MD, Luminita Iacob, PA-C, and Julie Denton, FNP-C, at Arizona Women's Specialists can provide the care you need.
+However, if it’s been a while since your last Pap smear or you have concerns about cervical cancer, Hetal Shah, Kassandra Reil CNM and Traci Aldridge WHNP at Arizona Women's Specialists can provide the care you need.
 Schedule your Pap smear by calling the office in Glendale or Phoenix, Arizona, or booking an appointment online today.

 Pap smears are screening tests for cervical cancer.
 During the test, your provider at Arizona Women's Specialists collects a sample of cells from your cervix during a pelvic exam.
 They send the cells to a pathology lab for analysis.

 Cervical cancer is a slow-growing cancer.
 However, finding and treating abnormal cervical cells early may prevent cervical cancer or improve your chances of a full recovery.

 When you need a Pap smear depends on your age, gynecological history, family history, and results of your previous tests.
 In general, women start Pap smears at age 21 and continue up to get them regularly until age 65.

 If your Pap smear results are normal and you're between the ages of 21 and 29, you need to repeat your Pap smear every three years.
 After age 30, the team may include the human papillomavirus (HPV) test along with your Pap smear.

 HPV is a sexually transmitted disease (STD).
 Certain strains of HPV increase your risk of developing cervical cancer.
 If your Pap smear and HPV results are negative, you only need to repeat your Pap smear every five years.

 If you have HPV, the team at Arizona Women's Specialists may recommend more frequent Pap smears.